ktisis-tools/Discord-Bot/README.md

 # Discord-Bot

-A simple Discord bot written to handle the merging of roles, using the Eris library for Ktisis.
+A simple Discord bot written to handle the merging of roles, for Ktisis using the Eris library.

 ## Setup